SintraCascaisSesimbra.com

 Museu da Música Portuguesa

 The Cascais train line makes Lisbon easily accessible from Estoril.
-The 25-minute journey terminates at Cais do Sodré station, perfectly positioned for exploring the capital.
+The 25-minute journey terminates at Cais do Sodré station, well positioned for exploring the capital on foot or by tram.

-From Cais do Sodré, take the famous Tram 28 as an ideal introduction to Lisbon's historic neighbourhoods.
-This vintage yellow tram climbs through Bairro Alto, past the Sé Cathedral, through the narrow streets of Alfama, and up to the Graça viewpoint.
+Tram 28 provides the ideal introduction to Lisbon's historic neighbourhoods.
+This vintage yellow tram climbs through Bairro Alto, passes the Sé Cathedral, threads through the narrow streets of Alfama, and continues up to the Graça viewpoint.

 Lisbon tram

-Alfama is Lisbon's oldest district, having survived the 1755 earthquake, it preserves a medieval street pattern.
-Getting lost here is part of the charm, as narrow alleys open onto small squares where laundry hangs overhead and elderly residents chat from doorways.
-The Feira da Ladra flea market (Tuesdays and Saturdays) sprawls around the Santa Engrácia church, offering everything from vintage azulejo tiles to mysterious naval instruments.
+Alfama is Lisbon's oldest district.
+Having survived the 1755 earthquake that flattened most of the city, it preserves a medieval street pattern where getting lost is inevitable and largely the point.
+Narrow alleys open suddenly onto small squares where laundry hangs overhead and elderly residents watch the world from doorways.
+The Feira da Ladra flea market sprawls around the Santa Engrácia church on Tuesdays and Saturdays, selling everything from vintage azulejo tiles to mysterious naval instruments of uncertain purpose.

 Castelo de São Jorge

-In contrast to Alfama's medieval maze, the Baixa district presents Lisbon's grand 18th-century redesign following the devastating earthquake.
-The Marquês de Pombal rebuilt this lower town with wide streets in a rigid grid pattern - revolutionary urban planning for its time.
-The Praça do Comércio opens onto the Tagus River with its distinctive yellow buildings and triumphal arch.
-This vast square, where kings once welcomed visitors arriving by ship, now hosts events and provides river views from waterfront cafés.
+The Baixa district presents a striking contrast.
+After the earthquake, the Marquês de Pombal rebuilt this lower town on a rigid grid of wide streets, revolutionary urban planning for its time.
+The Praça do Comércio opens onto the Tagus River, its yellow buildings framing a triumphal arch.
+This vast square once welcomed kings arriving by ship and now hosts events and waterfront cafés with views across the water.

 From Praça do Comércio, the pedestrianised Rua Augusta leads north through the heart of Baixa.
-Street performers, tourist restaurants, and traditional shops line this bustling thoroughfare.
-The Santa Justa Elevator, a 45-metre neo-Gothic iron tower, connects Baixa to the Carmo district above.
+Street performers compete with tourist restaurants and traditional shops along this busy thoroughfare.
+The Santa Justa Elevator, a 45-metre neo-Gothic iron tower designed by an associate of Gustave Eiffel, connects Baixa to the Carmo district above.

 Baixa lisbon

-Modern Lisbon shines in neighbourhoods like Príncipe Real and the revitalised Cais do Sodré district.
-Príncipe Real attracts Lisbon's design-conscious crowd with concept stores, independent galleries, and restaurants serving contemporary Portuguese cuisine.
-The neighbourhood's leafy square centres around a massive cedar tree whose spreading branches require metal supports.
+Modern Lisbon reveals itself in neighbourhoods like Príncipe Real and the revitalised streets around Cais do Sodré.
+Príncipe Real draws a design-conscious crowd to its concept stores, independent galleries, and restaurants serving contemporary Portuguese cuisine.
+The neighbourhood's central square is dominated by a massive cedar tree, its spreading branches so heavy they require metal supports to prevent them collapsing under their own weight.

 Golf on the Estoril Coast

-The Estoril region established itself as Portugal's premier golf destination long before the Algarve's development.
-The combination of year-round mild weather, scenic courses, and proximity to Lisbon attracts players from across Europe.
-Seven courses lie within 20 minutes of Estoril, ranging from historic championship layouts to modern links-style challenges.
+The Estoril region established itself as Portugal's premier golf destination long before the Algarve's courses were built.
+Year-round mild weather, scenic layouts, and proximity to Lisbon continue to attract players from across Europe.
+Seven courses lie within 20 minutes of Estoril, ranging from historic championship designs to modern links-style challenges.

-Estoril Golf Club, the region's oldest course, opened in 1929 under the patronage of the exiled Prince of Wales (later Edward VIII).
-Designed by Mackenzie Ross, this par-69 course winds through eucalyptus and pine trees just 2km from Estoril center.
-The relatively short 5,245-meter layout requires accuracy over distance, with narrow fairways punishing wayward drives.
+Estoril Golf Club opened in 1929 under the patronage of the exiled Prince of Wales, later Edward VIII.
+Designed by Mackenzie Ross, this par-69 course winds through eucalyptus and pine trees just 2km from the town centre.
+The layout measures a relatively short 5,245 metres and rewards accuracy over distance, with narrow fairways punishing wayward drives.

-For a completely different experience, Oitavos Dunes Golf Course near Guincho presents a modern links challenge.
-Designed by Arthur Hills in 2001, this par-71 course integrates naturally into the coastal dune system.
-The Atlantic winds that make Guincho beach famous for windsurfing create constantly changing playing conditions.
-Holes 14-16 run along the ocean, where the sound of crashing waves accompanies play.
+Oitavos Dunes Golf Course near Guincho offers a completely different experience.
+Designed by Arthur Hills in 2001, this par-71 course integrates into the coastal dune system with holes running through sandy terrain and low scrub.
+The same Atlantic winds that make Guincho beach famous for windsurfing create constantly shifting playing conditions here.
+Holes 14 to 16 run along the ocean, where the sound of crashing waves accompanies every shot.

-Other notable courses include Quinta da Marinha (Robert Trent Jones design with ocean views), Penha Longa (27 holes including a 9-hole course designed by Nicklaus), and Belas Clube de Campo (Rocky Roquemore design in rolling hills).
+Other notable courses in the region include Quinta da Marinha, a Robert Trent Jones design with ocean views, Penha Longa, offering 27 holes including a nine-hole layout designed by Jack Nicklaus, and Belas Clube de Campo, a Rocky Roquemore design set among rolling hills inland.

 Day Trip to Belém

-The Belém Tower once defended Lisbon's harbour.
-Built between 1514-1520, this fortified tower combines defensive features with decorative Manueline elements.
-The rhinoceros carved below one turret commemorates an Indian rhino that briefly lived in Lisbon.
+The Belém Tower stands at the waterfront where it once defended Lisbon's harbour.
+Built between 1514 and 1520, this fortified tower mixes defensive features with ornate Manueline decoration.
+A rhinoceros carved below one turret commemorates an Indian rhino sent as a diplomatic gift to King Manuel I, a creature that astonished Lisbon before drowning in a shipwreck en route to the Pope.

-Between the monastery and tower stands the imposing Padrão dos Descobrimentos (Monument to the Discoveries).
-This 52-metre concrete monument from 1960 celebrates Portuguese exploration with statues of 33 historical figures led by Prince Henry the Navigator.
+Between the monastery and tower stands the Padrão dos Descobrimentos , a 52-metre concrete monument erected in 1960 to celebrate Portuguese exploration.
+Statues of 33 historical figures line both sides of the prow-shaped structure, led by Prince Henry the Navigator gazing out across the Tagus.

-The National Coach Museum houses the world's finest collection of historical carriages, including impossibly ornate baroque coaches that seem designed for fairy tales rather than transportation.
+The National Coach Museum houses the world's finest collection of historical carriages.
+The baroque coaches on display are so elaborately gilded and painted that they seem designed for fairy tales rather than actual transport, though Portuguese royalty did travel in them on state occasions.

 Discover more of Estoril and the Lisbon region